jxrge11/claude-better-responses-mcp/README.md

-# 🚀 Claude Better Responses MCP
+# 🚀 Claude SWE Advisor MCP Server(An agent which makes the responses better for SWEs)

 > Improve Claude's coding responses with this MCP server